bigfoothq/csl-parser/csl-parser/main/core/doc/csl_reqs.md

 - Duplicate attributes not allowed
 - No content allowed on same line as markers
 - Lines starting with `<---` must form valid markers or cause parse error (when not in content collection)
+- All markers must appear on their own lines with no content before or after
+- Markers cannot share lines with content or other markers
+- Text outside operations is allowed and ignored by the parser

 ### Content Rules
 - Empty content = zero bytes between markers (no characters, not even whitespace)